frostime/sy-query-view/README.md

 * ​`gap`​: The spacing between multiple rows or columns, default is 5px.
 * ​`flex`​: The ratio of multiple rows or columns, default is unspecified, meaning equal spacing.
+* columns

+  * `minWidth`​: In a multi-column layout, the minimum width of each column; default is 350px.
+This parameter primarily comes into play when there are many columns, exceeding the container's range and requiring horizontal scrolling.

 Here is an example of a multi-column layout: